 Local Pickup

-Enter the number of pulses per engine revolution if a magnetic pulse sensor is connected to the main display, or if DCU has been selected from the sources above.
+Enter the number of pulses per engine revolution if a magnetic pulse sensor is connected to the input for magnetic pulse sensors on the main display.
+See Input for magnetic pulse sensor: junction block 37-38.

 General Configuration